Chapter 3: Chair Interaction with and Responsibilities to StudentsAdvising

 Note: It is important to keep careful notes of all discussions involving grade challenges.Academic Misconduct

 The Academic Catalog contains information regarding the institution's policies regarding academic integrity.
 Note that the Academic Misconduct Policy includes a link entitled 'Academic Misconduct Form' that is the official form to be used to report a violation of our academic integrity policies.
-Faculty members and chairs are encouraged to seek counsel from the academic dean/director of Academic Advising in case of Academic Misconduct.Transcript Evaluations
+Faculty members and chairs are encouraged to seek counsel from the assistant dean/director of Academic Advising in case of Academic Misconduct.Transcript Evaluations

 The chair should either schedule a meeting for advising purposes with the transfer student as soon as he or she arrives on campus or should assign the student to an advisor in the department and request that person schedule such a meeting.Student Records

 In departments that are accountable to outside accreditation agencies other than the Higher Learning Commission of the North Central Association), it is the responsibility of the chair to ensure that the appropriate student records are maintained in a secure and confidential manner.
-They should contain up-to-date transcript information, on-track records and any other information that the accreditation agencies require.
+They should contain up-to-date transcript information, Degree Works records and any other information that the accreditation agencies require.
 In addition, records of grade appeals, course substitutions, unusual records, etc. should be kept in these files.
 For assistance with data collection and storage needs, contact the Assessment and Program Review Facilitator.

 For those departments not accountable to outside accreditation agencies, having the chair maintain files on all majors in addition to those kept by individual advisors in the department is unnecessary duplication.
 Only in extraordinary circumstances such as disciplinary problems, grade appeals, course substitutions, etc. should it be necessary for a chair to maintain files on those majors who are not his or her advisees.Parents